Shait6/Multi-VM/README.md

 	- `autoEnablePolicy.rule.json`: Parameterized rule JSON consumed by the auto‑enable policy module.
 - Scripts (`scripts/`)
 	- `Deploy-AutoEnablePolicySubscription.ps1`: Deploys the DeployIfNotExists policy at subscription scope and starts remediation; uses UAI identity located in the region’s vault RG by convention unless overridden.
 		- Requires the Recovery Services Vault and its resource group to already exist (provisioned by `main.bicep`).
-The script no longer creates vaults or resource groups.
 	- `Deploy-AuditPolicy.ps1`: Deploys an Audit policy (management group scope).
-	- `Deploy-Backup.ps1`: Example helper to run a subscription deployment with parameters.
-	- `Enable-VMBackup.ps1`: Enables backup for a specific VM (manual tooling / examples).
-	- `Create-ResourceGroup.ps1`: Helper to create RGs (not needed by CI since Bicep creates RGs).
-	- `Wait-For-AadPrincipal.ps1`: Utility to wait for UAI/SP propagation before role assignment.
-	- `Set-DeploymentParameters.ps1`: Utility to generate parameter files (CI builds inline JSON instead).
-	- `Configure-VaultReplication.ps1`: Optional vault replication configuration.

 Troubleshooting
 - YAML errors in ADO: Ensure parameter blocks align; all list items start at the same column.